Arkham/elm-spa/examples/elm-spa-dev/public/content/guide/routing.md

 # Routing

-With __elm-spa__, your folder structure determines the routes for your application.
+With __elm-spa__, the names of pages in the `src/Pages` folder automatically generate your routes!
+Check out the following examples to learn more.

 ## Static Routes